ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 and SHOULD contain the full chain to a root accepted by all of the logs in the set of logs issuing all the SCTs in the 'sct\_data' element.

+\[ TODO: We had discussed the above paragraph, and we definely need to clarify it.
+\]

 Some clients have trust anchors that are locally added (e.g. by an administrator or by the user themselves).
 A local trust anchor is